Frequently Asked Questions

 Where will our sessions take place?

 At present I mostly offer sessions remotely by phone or video conferencing.
-I also offer limited sessions in person on Saturdays in Clapham Common.
-It is entirely down to you which format you choose for our sessions together.
+I also offer some limited sessions in person.
+It is entirely down to you which format you choose feel is right for you.

 What exactly is meant by 'client confidentiality'?